-- 3. Residential type development and/or other related, compatible uses in an approved Planned Community Facilities (PCF) district, as may be amended and/or supplemented, or another similar type of zoning district, at a density not to exceed 1.35 units per net developable acre. - 4.
+- per net developable acre with conservation development standards. - 3.
+Residential type development and/or other related, compatible uses in an approved Planned Community Facilities (PCF) district, as may be amended and/or supplemented, or another similar type of zoning district, at a density not to exceed 1.35 units per net developable acre. - 2.4.
 Neighborhood-scale commercial/office uses on parcels already zoned commercial and/or industrial.